-Our fourth annual DIYine: A Celebration of Homebrewing is coming up on Saturday, March 5th, 6-10pm at the MAH.
-A benefit for the Fruit Tree Project, the event includes tastings of all manner of homemade wines, beers, meads, and soft drinks, as well as hors d’ouvres , live music, and a silent auction.
+Our sixth annual “DIYine: A Celebration of Homebrewing” is coming up on Saturday, March 17th, 6-10pm at the MAH.
+A benefit for the Fruit Tree Project, the event includes tastings of all manner of homemade wines, beers, meads, and soft drinks, as well as hors d’ouevres , live music, and a silent auction.
 See our event page for more details and to buy tickets.
 Below is the menu for the evening.

-Market Sour Brodubbel by Buddy Brew
+Funky Time Sour by Buddy Brew

 Gluten-Free Ales by Ground Breaker Brewing